Fashioning

 Our OHS programs encompass regular safety training, risk assessments, incident reporting mechanisms, and strict adherence to industry safety standards and regulations, independent external verification.
 We believe that a safe workplace is a productive workplace, and it's our collective responsibility to ensure that everyone returns home safely at the end of each workday.
 Our OHS systems are verified through international standards and also audited by specialised third-party verification companies.

-Download Our WRAP Certificate, ISO Certificate and Verified SLCP certificate.
+Download Our Verified SLCP certificate.

 Metric